 Do you need support – or can you help?

-- If you feel lonely and would like some help, find out more about our Connecting Communities services, email us at email@example.com or call us during office hours on 0300 456 1155.
+- If you feel lonely, help, find out how we can support you.
+Email us at firstname.lastname@example.org or call us during office hours on 0300 456 1155.

 - We have Connecting Communities services in 39 locations across the UK.
 If there is not one near you, we will try to connect you to an alternative British Red Cross scheme that meets your needs, or suggest partners who may be able to offer support.